Helperbird/website/src/pages/help/how-to-count-the-amount-of-words-and-characters-in-a-sentence.md

   OpenDyslexic

 youtubeId: PfILiWebkuc
-cardTitle: Analyze
+cardTitle: Analyze text
 featureDescription: Learn how to count the amount of words and characters in a sentence
 date: 2016-01-03
 tags: guideFeaturesMain
 url: help/how-to-count-the-amount-of-words-and-characters-in-a-sentence/
 ---

+## Requirement

+You will need the highlight menu turned on to access this feature.
+Learn how to turn it on by following this [help guide.](/how-to-turn-on-the-highlight-menu-in-helperbird)

 ## How to count the amount of words and characters in a sentence

+**Step 1** Ensure you have the Highlight menu turned on.

-- You first need to highlight the text you want to analyze.
+**Step 2** On any website, highlight the text you want to analyze.
+As if you were going to copy it.

-- Open Helperbird on Chrome, Firefox or Edge
-- Scroll to the **Analyze** card.
+**Step 3:** The Highlight menu will appear.

-- Click the **analyze text**.
+**Step 4:** Click the **Analyze** button.

-- It will now tell you the amount of words and characters in the highlighted text.
+**Step 5** A popup will appear showing the amount of words and characters in the highlighted text.

+## Video Tutorial

-- Thats it.
+- Coming soon.

+## Need more help?

+If you encounter any issues with the activation process, please contact the Helperbird support team for assistance.